iamabhish23/myblog-app-mern/README.md

 ## Contribution Guidelines

 We welcome contributions!
-If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.
+If you have ideas for improvements or new features, feel free to open an issue or submit a pull request..

 Happy Blogging! 🚀